nmcc1212/kahoot-antibot/README.md

-1. Make sure you have installeda script manager such as https://www.tampermonkey.net/ in your brower [(Chrome Extension)](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en)
+1. Install a script manager such as https://www.tampermonkey.net/ in your brower [(Chrome Extension)](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en)
 2. Install the script by from GitHub by clicking [here](https://github.com/nmcc1212/kahoot-antibot-for-streamers/raw/main/kahoot-antibot.user.js)

 4. When the tampermonkey extensions opens, press install, the tab should now close